josephyunpredictiv/MVC_presentation/README.md

 ### These are slides for my multivarible presentation on March 14th 2024.
 ### You only need to do a few things to get this up and running
-note: Tested on Python version 10
+Note: Tested on Python version 10

 First: Download the file and go to its directory via some sort of commandline software.